In association with

 Spam information for businesses(external link) — Department of Internal Affairs

-Report a cyber security problem(external link) — CERT NZ
+Report an incident - business and individuals(external link) — CERT NZ

 More consumer laws